buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWallStandardCase.md

 The _IfcWallStandardCase_ defines a wall with certain constraints for the provision of parameters and with certain constraints for the geometric representation.
 The _IfcWallStandardCase_ handles all cases of walls, that are extruded vertically:

 * along the positive z axis of the wall object coordinate system, and
-* along the positve z axis of the global (world) coordinate system
+* along the positive z axis of the global (world) coordinate system

 and have a single thickness along the path for each wall layer, i.e.: